ovsundal/Feed-Reader-Testing/README.md

 # Project Overview

 <p>In this project a ready made web-based RSS feedreader was provided, with the intention of writing test suites to
 test the app.
-To run the app, open index.html in any web browser.
-All code i wrote for this project is in /jasmine/spec/feedreader.js - everything else was provided.</p>
+To run the app, open index.html in any web browser or visit  https://ovsundal.github.io/Feed-Reader-Testing/.
+All code i wrote for this project is in
+/jasmine/spec/feedreader.js - everything else was provided.</p>

 <p>This project is part of Udacitys Front-End Web Developer nanodegree program